Chimney and draught

 - Are there any challenges in the installation with regards to the placement of the chimney?

 Once you’ve thought about these topics, you can select the material for your chimney.
 Both chimneys in brick and steel are classic choices, but there are several options here.
-We advise you to contact your dealer.
+We advise you to reach out to one of our experts.
+We're easy to find, see our list of dealers here.

 Chimney draught is created because of the difference between the high temperature inside the chimney and the relatively cool air in the room.